 Ask Your Boyfriend What His Plans are Toward You

-Edited by Ian Gabriel T. Tolledo, Anonymous, Doug Collins, Eng and 13 others
+Edited by Ian Gabriel T. Tolledo, Doug Collins, Eng, Lynn and 13 others

 In a world where love is subjective and relationships come and go, how do you know that yours is meant to last a lifetime?
 Learning your boyfriend's intentions for your relationship is a key factor in planning your future together.
 Whether you want to get married some day or you're not quite ready to take that leap, you need to know how he feels, and dropping subtle hints won't usually work.
 Many couples are uncomfortable talking about marriage and other commitment-specific topics for one reason or another, but once you've broken through that barrier, you'll both likely feel a big sense of relief.
 You both deserve to know if your relationship has marriage potential.
 The article below can help you find out how committed your boyfriend is to the relationship without seeming too pushy or overbearing.